 Stay tuned for Pt 2 next week!

 This post is a complement to a podcast episode of Social Entrepreneurship with Nathan A. Webster, of which I am a monthly contributor.
-To listen to the episode about this topic, click here.
+Listen to the episode below!

 Happy New Year!
 Now that you’ve received a mountain of donations for your cause (hopefully!), it’s time to get down to business and say something important to your donors: thank you.